AshishAsokan/Infrared-Gait-Recognition/README.md

 ### Prerequisites

 This project is built on Python 3.
 It requires OpenCV support and this project was implemented using OpenCV 3.4.
 The dataset used is the CASIA-C dataset which is available here (http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp).
+The training set consisted of the first 7 sequences for each subject and the test set consisted of the remaining 3 sequences per subject.

 ### Running the Program